-39 Regulation (EU, Euratom) No 2018/1046 of the European Parliament and of the Council of 18 July 2018 on the financial rules applicable to the general budget of the Union and amending Regulations (EU) No 1296/2013, (EU) No 1301/2013, (EU) No 1303/2013, (EU) 1304/2013, (EU) No 1309/2013, (EU) No 1316/2013, (EU) No 223/2014, (EU) No 283/2014, and Decision No 541/2014 and repealing Regulation (EU, Euratom) No 966/2012
+$^{^{37}}$ Regulation (EU, Euratom) No 2018/1046 of the European Parliament and of the Council of 18 July 2018 on the financial rules applicable to the general budget of the Union and amending Regulations (EU) No 1296/2013, (EU)

-40 Documents such as a sponsorship agreement, invoice to a first customer, certification awarded/ quality assurance, commitment letters from potential consumers, on-going exchanges with regulatory bodies, market research before final stage of a product or service launch or similar evidence.
+38 Documents such as a sponsorship agreement, invoice to a first customer, certification awarded/ quality assurance, commitment letters from potential consumers, on-going exchanges with regulatory bodies, market research before final stage of a product or service launch or similar evidence.

-An international jury composed of three experts, with a balanced composition including higher education, business (creation), innovation and the investor community, will evaluate the applications, supporting documents (innovation stories) and presentations based on the following criteria (assessed on a scale from 1-5 with half points, where 1 is the lowest score, 5 is the highest score; maximum score to be obtained in total is 20 points41):
+An international jury composed of three experts, with a balanced composition including higher education, business (creation), innovation and the investor community, will evaluate the applications, supporting documents (innovation stories) and presentations based on the following criteria (assessed on a scale from 1-5 with half points, where 1 is the lowest score, 5 is the highest score; maximum score to be obtained in total is 20 points39):

-Criteria (equal weighting) Explanation Originality of the new product, process or service ✓ Uniqueness and features of product/process/service ✓ Degree to which product/process/service is disruptive 2.
-The efficiency and effectiveness of conversion of the idea into the outcome ✓ Resources (time and finances) used to transform the idea (i.e. starting point) into a product/process/service ✓ Innovation process - planning, goals, milestones, team ✓ Diversity of the team and degree of pan-European cooperation Social and potential and real economic impact of the outcome ✓ Prospects to address a societal challenge tackled by the EIT and KICs ✓ Impact potential ✓ Plan/arrangements for commercialisation 4.
+Criteria (equal weighting) Explanation Originality of the new product, process or service ✓ Uniqueness and features of product/process/service✓ Degree to which product/process/service is · disruptive 2.
+The efficiency and effectiveness of conversion of the idea into the outcome ✓ Resources (time and finances) used to transform the idea (i.e. starting point) into a product/process/service ✓ Innovation process - planning, goals, milestones, team ✓ Diversity of the team and degree of pan-European cooperation 3.
+Social and potential and real ✓ Prospects to address a societal challenge tackled by economic impact of the outcome the EIT and KICs ✓ Impact potential 4.50.175 ✓ Plan/arrangements for commercialisation 4.
 Pitch/ Presentation ✓ Quality and persuasiveness of the presentation ✓ The clarity, demeanour, and professionalism of the presentation of the team and the business case ✓ Quality of answers during the Q&A portion of the presentation